 Our rescue is now dedicated to both sanctuary AND finding loving homes for senior and special needs dogs who, in a recent survey by Petfinder of rescues and shelter groups, were determined to be the most difficult to place demographic of homeless dogs.

 We embrace QUALITY over QUANTITY, meaning that we do not treat conservatively in order to save more animals.
 When we pull a dog, we commit entirely to that animal no matter the cost financial, emotional, or otherwise.
-This means the BEST in veterinary care, physical therapy (including underwater treadmill, laser, MOBs) chiropractic, holistic or home cooked diet, and FOSTER HOMES who love them unconditionally in a home environment rather than shelter cages.
+This means the BEST in veterinary care, physical therapy (including underwater treadmill, laser, MOBs) chiropractic, holistic or home cooked diet.

 We are so proud to be NO-KILL, until our vet tells us it is time to help a dog cross the bridge in peace, no animal will be euthanized.